jgscott/STA380/exercises/README.md

 Revisit the Reuters C50 corpus that we explored in class.
 Your task is to build the best model you can, using any combination of tools you see fit, for predicting the author of an article on the basis of that article's textual content.
 Describe clearly what models you are using, how you constructed features, and so forth.
 Yes, this is a supervised learning task, but it potentially draws on a lot of what you know about unsupervised learning, since constructing features for a document might involve dimensionality reduction.

-In the C50train directory, you have ~50 articles from each of 50 different authors (one author per directory).
+In the C50train directory, you have 50 articles from each of 50 different authors (one author per directory).
 Use this training data (and this data alone) to build the model.
-Then apply your model to predict the authorship of the articles in the C50test directory, which is about the same size as the training set.  _Describe your data pre-processing and analysis pipeline in detail._
+Then apply your model to predict the authorship of the articles in the C50test directory, which is about the same size as the training set.
+Describe your data pre-processing and analysis pipeline in detail.

 Note: you will need to figure out a way to deal with words in the test set that you never saw in the training set.
 This is a nontrivial aspect of the modeling exercise.
 You might, for example, consider adding a pseudo-word to the training set vocabulary, corresponding to "word not seen before," and add a pseudo-count to it so it doesn't look like these out-of-vocabulary words have zero probability on the testing set.
 Or you might simply ignore those new words, at a possible cost in performance.

 This question will be graded according to two criteria:
   1. the clarity of your description.
 We will be asking ourselves: could your analysis be reproduced by a competent data scientist based on what you've said?
 (That's good.)
 Or would that person have to wade into the code in order to understand what, precisely, you've done?
 (That's bad.)
-  2. the test-set performance of your best model, versus the best model that James and Jared can build using tools we have learned in class.
+  2. the test-set performance of your best model, versus the best model that your instructors can build using tools we have learned in class.

 ## Association rule mining